david672orford/tech-for-teaching/howto/special-characters/index.md

 ## Entering Special Characters

-Computer keyboards typically have over 100 keys on them of which fewer than 50 actually produce a letter, number, or symbol when pressed.
+Computer keyboards typically have just over 100 keys on them of which fewer than 50 actually produce a letter, number, or symbol when pressed.
 In constract, a modern computer font seldom contains fewer than 300 symbols and many contain thousands.

+One reason modern fonts contain so many symbols is that they provide alphabets for additional languages such as Arabic, Greek, Hebrew, and Russian.

 This explosion of symbols has been facilitated by the widespread adoption of Unicode which is an international standard which assigns a numeric code to each